-I am a 27 year-old systems engineer with a passion for leading a happy, healthy life and a goal of having an unconstrained life to travel the world with the freedom to take advantage of every opportunity that life brings.
+I am a 27 year-old former systems engineer with a passion for leading a happy, healthy life and a goal of having an unconstrained life to travel the world with the freedom to take advantage of every opportunity that life brings.
 My father is from Cyprus, so I have Greek heritage and Mediterranean roots.
 I grew up in a family where my father supported our family.
 My mother was a stay-at-home mom due to developing MS (Multiple Sclerosis) while I was growing up.

 James, AKA Mr. RRR

-I’m a 28 year old medical office manager who is obsessed with financial and physical health.
+I’m a 28 year old former medical district manager who is obsessed with financial and physical health.
 Both my parents are deaf, which means that I am a CODA (child of deaf adults) and I am fluent in ASL.
 My parents divorced when I was 6.
 Unfortunately, my father passed away when I was 13 from complications due to his unmanaged diabetes.